djav1985/v-comic-layout-designer/README.md

    ```
 3. Open `http://localhost:8000` in your browser.

-Uploaded images are stored in `uploads/` and generated PDFs appear in `storage/generated/`.
+Uploaded images are stored in `uploads/`.